Happy Friday Friends!

 5. Add vanilla and mashed banana, and stir until combined.

-8. Transfer batter in loaf pan and cook at 350 for 50-55 minutes or until the top of the bread is golden brown.
+7. Transfer batter to a loaf pan and bake for 50-55 minutes or until the top of the bread is golden brown and a toothpick inserted into the center of the loaf comes out clean.

-9. Allow to cool before slicing and serving. <- IF you can wait!
+8. Allow to cool before slicing and serving.

 I was really impressed with this recipe since I ended up just taking a few different ideas for measurements from half a dozen recipes I found online, but I know for sure that this will be my go-to for banana bread from now one!